hrlblab/CircleNet/README.md

 The demo_dir is output dir, which you set anywhere in your computer.

-After running code, you will see a Case 03-1.xml file.
+After running code, you will see a 'Case 03-1.xml' file.
-Then you put the xml and scn files into the same folder, and open the scn file using ImageScope software (only avilable in Windows OS), you can see something like the following image, with green detection results.
+Then you put the xml and scn files into the same folder, and open the scn file using [ImageScope software](https://www.leicabiosystems.com/digital-pathology/manage/aperio-imagescope/) (only avilable in Windows OS), you can see something like the following image, with green detection results.

 <img src="https://github.com/yuankaihuo/temp/blob/master/screenshot.jpg" width="60%" />

-A Google Colab version of above can be found [here](https://github.com/hrlblab/CircleNet/blob/master/src/circle_net_demo.ipynb).
+A Google Colab notebook of above can be found [here](https://github.com/hrlblab/CircleNet/blob/master/src/circle_net_demo.ipynb).

 ## Benchmark Evaluation and Training